 Yosemite National Park California, USA Travel Guide

-Yosemite National Park has an effective public transportation system, especially in Yosemite Valley, designed to lessen vehicle congestion and improve the experience for visitors.
+Yosemite National Park has an effective public transportation system, especially in Yosemite Valley, designed to lessen vehicle congestion and improve visitor experience.

 Free, year-round service within Yosemite Valley, serving trailheads, lodges, campgrounds, visitor centers.

-Detailed shuttle maps are available at park entrances, visitor centers, and online.
+Detailed shuttle maps are available in the park entrances, visitor centers, plus digital.
 Hubs: Yosemite Valley Lodge, Curry Village, Yosemite Village.

 Most Yosemite Valley shuttle buses have wheelchair access, making exploration easier for travelers with mobility challenges.